drclcomputers/GOWEATHER/README.md

 # GOWEATHER

 GOWEATHER is a cli-based weather app.
-It was written in GO and it uses the OPENWEATHERMAP API, so providing you wish to try it, you'll have to acquire a key yourself.
+It was written in GO and it uses the OPENWEATHERMAP API, so providing you wish to try it, you'll have to acquire a key yourself.<br>
 Note: The API key should be pasted into the "config.txt" file.<br>
 <br><br>
 Usage:<br>